The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Introduction

 \section{Introduction}

 The theory of enlargement of filtrations aims at understanding the behavior of (semi-)martingales with respect to the introduction of additional information.
-In particular, an initial filtration enlargement corresponds to the introduction of the additional information generated by some random variable $L$ to the initial $\sigma$-field $\F_0$ of a reference filtration $\FF=(\F_t)_{t\geq0}$, thus giving rise to the initially enlarged filtration $\GG=(\G_t)_{t\geq0}$.
+In particular, an initial filtration enlargement corresponds to the introduction of the information generated by some random variable $L$ to the initial $\sigma$-field $\F_0$ of a reference filtration $\FF=(\F_t)_{t\geq0}$, thus giving rise to the initially enlarged filtration $\GG=(\G_t)_{t\geq0}$.
 While the martingale property of a process is typically lost when passing from the reference filtration $\FF$ to the enlarged filtration $\GG$, the semimartingale property can be preserved under rather natural assumptions on the random variable $L$.
-In particular, in the seminal paper \cite{Jac85} it has been shown that every $\FF$-semimartingale remains a $\GG$-semimartingale if the $\F_t$-conditional law of $L$ is absolutely continuous with respect to its unconditional law, for all $t\in\Real_+$.
-This condition (also called \emph{Jacod's density hypothesis}) has a prominent role in the theory of enlargement of filtrations to the extent that almost all applications of initial enlargement assume its validity.
-Jacod's density hypothesis has also been widely employed in financial mathematics, notably in relation to the modeling of insider information (see e.g. \cite{GP98,AIS98,Amen,MR1831271,Bau03,Campi05,EL05,GVV06,AFK}).
+In particular, in the seminal paper \cite{Jac85} it has been shown that every $\FF$-semimartingale is a $\GG$-semimartingale if the $\F_t$-conditional law of $L$ is absolutely continuous with respect to its unconditional law, for all $t\in\Real_+$.
+This condition (also called \emph{Jacod's density hypothesis}) has a prominent role in the theory of enlargement of filtrations and has been widely employed in financial mathematics, notably in relation to the modeling of insider information (see e.g. \cite{GP98,AIS98,Amen,MR1831271,Bau03,Campi05,EL05,GVV06,ACJ15,AFK}).

-In this paper we address the following fundamental question: suppose that every $\FF$-local martingale can be written as a stochastic integral of a given $\FF$-local martingale $S=(S_t)_{t\geq0}$; does there exist a $\GG$-local martingale $S^{\GG}=(S^{\GG}_t)_{t\geq0}$ (and, if yes, how is it related to $S$) such that every $\GG$-local martingale can be written as a stochastic integral of $S^{\GG}$?
+In this paper we address the following fundamental question: suppose that every $\FF$-local martingale can be written as a stochastic integral of a given $\FF$-local martingale $S=(S_t)_{t\geq0}$, does there exist a $\GG$-local martingale $S^{\GG}=(S^{\GG}_t)_{t\geq0}$ (and, if yes, how is it related to $S$) such that every $\GG$-local martingale can be written as a stochastic integral of $S^{\GG}$?
 In other words, is it possible to transfer the strong predictable representation property from the original filtration $\FF$ to the initially enlarged filtration $\GG$?
 Assuming the validity of Jacod's density hypothesis, we shall give an answer to this question in full generality.